-Before the young man enters College Seminary, he will enter what is called a “Propaedeutic Year.”
+Before the young man enters College Seminary, he enters what is called a “Propaedeutic Year.”
 The word, “propaedeutic” simply means “introductory” or “preparatory.”
-St. Charles offers a full year, 12-month program, that offers the opportunity to be gradually introduced to the many facets of seminary formation without all the academic stress.
-The men will live together in community on campus, yet distinct from the rest of the college seminary.
-They will have their own horarium and receive classroom instruction (12 credits per semester) that is appropriate to their level of study and developmental age.
+St. Charles offers a full year, 12-month program, providing the opportunity to be gradually introduced to the many facets of seminary formation without all the academic stress.
+The men live together in community on campus, yet distinct from the rest of the college seminary.
+They have their own horarium and receive classroom instruction (12 credits per semester) that is appropriate to their level of study and developmental age.

-The College Propaedeutic Year will have a greater emphasis on human and spiritual formation, which will help the seminarians to grow in an authentically Catholic masculine identity as beloved sons of the Father.
-Self-awareness will be a very important theme, along with the development of good relational skills, study habits, etiquette, and self-discipline.
-In addition, the men will be provided a solid introduction to the spiritual life, including spiritual direction, private prayer, retreats, and full participation in beautifully celebrated Liturgy.
+The College Propaedeutic Year has a greater emphasis on human and spiritual formation, which helps the seminarians to grow in an authentically Catholic masculine identity as beloved sons of the Father.
+Self-awareness is a very important theme, along with the development of good relational skills, study habits, etiquette, and self-discipline.
+In addition, the men are provided a solid introduction to the spiritual life, including spiritual direction, private prayer, retreats, and full participation in beautifully celebrated Liturgy.

 This year is a wonderful opportunity for the young men to encounter the love of God in a deeper and more integrated way, free from the noise of the world.
-It will prepare them to enter philosophical study in the college seminary with a much richer human and spiritual foundation.
+It prepares them to enter philosophical study in the college seminary with a much richer human and spiritual foundation.